intissarMez/wakanda-studio/installation.md

 <img src="img/hw-colored-preview.png"/>

+> **TIPS**:
-You can select "Preview in web browser" if you prefer to see the result in your default browser.
+> - You can select "Preview in web browser" if you prefer to see the result in your default browser.

 <img src="img/hw-final-preview.png"/>